 IUD Benefits to Consider

-IUDs are becoming a popular birth control option.
-In this article we look at seven IUD benefits, and discuss the different options.
-Talk to your doctor or a medical health professional, or visit a Planned Parenthood, for more information on getting a prescription.
+IUDs are a popular birth control option for many women.
+In this article we look at seven IUD benefits and discuss the different options currently available.

 1. Preventing Pregnancy

 IUDs are over 99% effective when it comes to preventing pregnancy.
 For people who don’t want an unexpected pregnancy, that is much more effective than the pill, which is 99% effective only when taken properly.
 The pill must be taken at the same time each day, which might be difficult for some people.
 IUDs, however, just need to be inserted and then they automatically do their job.

 2. Out of Sight, Out of Mind